 So, whether you’re a fashion historian or just a fan of 80s nostalgia, it’s time to explore the style revolution of the 80s and the icons who influenced 80s fashion the most.

-With eclectic and controversial stylistic choices (for those times), Madonna, known as the “Queen of Pop,” significantly influenced the 80s fashion decade.
+With eclectic and controversial stylistic choices (for those times), Madonna, known as the “Queen of Pop,” significantly influenced the 80s fashion for women.

 “Madonna was the queen of the eighties and the one who defined the era’s fashion, the one who set the trends.”